CodeKindness/codekindness/README.md

 and load <http://localhost:4567> in your browser

-> __Shotgun__ will actually restart your application on every request.
+> __Shotgun__ (_available in Gemfile_) will actually restart your application on every request.
 This has the advantage over other reloading techniques of always producing correct results.
 However, since it actually restarts your application, it is rather slow compared to the alternatives.
 Moreover, since it relies on fork, it is not available on Windows and JRuby.